Nighttime Bottle Feedings – How Do I Wean My Nine-Month-Old?

 At bedtime you will go through a soothing bedtime routine.
 Feed her with a bottle, and if she seems really sleepy, then keep the light on so that she stays awake.
 Don’t allow her to go to sleep or get too drowsy.
 If you find that she starts to fall asleep while feeding, then I would even change her diaper.
 Make sure she is really awake and then give her kisses and put her into the crib.
 Pull the shade is down and turn off the light.
 Then sit next to her and start the sleep-coaching process.

-Once you have a weaning plan in place you will only give her a nighttime bottle feeding at the designated weaning plan times.
+Once you have a weaning plan in place you will only give her nighttime bottle feedings at the designated weaning plan times.
 For example, if you wanted to wean her completely at night—and your doctor supports that—then you only want to go down to one feeding at first.
 You would have either a “set-time” feed or a dream feed.
 You feed her that one time for three nights and on the fourth night there is no feeding.

-Over the first three nights you could also reduce the number of ounces in each bottle so that by the fourth night there’s only a couple of ounces.
+Over the first three nights you could also reduce the number of ounces in each bottle so that by the fourth night there are only a couple of ounces.
 Then you would do no feeding on that fourth night.
 Next, you would stay an extra night by her crib in case that’s a big change for her and she needs that reassurance.
 After that, you move out away from her crib every three nights.

 You Can Do It!